 - Juneau's planetarium is part of the Juneau School District and has been run by volunteers for over 20 years.
-Our shows reflect the interests and knowledge of our volunteers.
+Our presentations and events reflect the interest and knowledge of our volunteers.

 - We offer free astronomy education for the public, school classes and community groups.

 Friends of the Marie Drake Planetarium (FOMDP)

 The Friends of the Marie Drake Planetarium

-a 501(c)(3) was formed in 2011 to support the planetarium and
+a 501(c)(3) was formed in 2014 to support the planetarium and

 The planetarium is a unique community resource